isomerpages/govtech-stp/_travellers-from-malaysia/02a-rgl-malaysia.md

 - Seeking to make a single-entry, short-term essential travel; and
 - Travelling for business and official purposes between Singapore and Malaysia.

-For more details and to apply for the Reciprocal Green Lane (Brunei), please click [here](/rgl/requirements-and-process)
+For more details and to apply for the Reciprocal Green Lane (Malaysia), please click [here](/rgl/requirements-and-process)